 The lowest income families (under $66,958) will be paid the most, with 85% of their child care costs being covered.
 This then tappers down as the income increases.
 If a family earns more than $351,248 they will not receive a subsidy, with the lowest rate being 20%.

 The cap that was previously in place has now been removed for families earning less than $186,000, and lifted from a $7,600 cap to $10,000 for families earning between $186,000 and $351,000 a year.

 Eligibility requirements still remain.

-Whilst Victoria have only just began to see the plastic bag ban introduced into major shops such as Woolworths and Coles, across the nation more bans are being seen to be put in place.
+Whilst Victoria have only just began to see the plastic bag ban introduced into major shops such as Woolworths and Coles, across the nation more bans are being seen to put in place.
 Queensland and Western Australia will ban the use of single use, light weight plastic bags from major retailers, following in the steps of the ACT and Tasmania.